-Japanese Holly (Ilex crenata) is a small leaved evergreen shrub quite different to other types of Holly.
-It has small shiny leaves, it is very similar in appearance to Common Box with the same type of bushy growth and it may be tightly clipped into almost any shape.
+Japanese Holly (Ilex crenata) is a small leaved evergreen shrub quite different to other types of Holly hedging.
+It has small shiny leaves, it is very similar in appearance to the Common Box hedge with the same type of bushy growth and it may be tightly clipped into almost any shape.

 We sell a range of Holly types although they are all very similar, Ilex crenata ‘Green Hedge’ has small rounded glossy dark green foliage, Ilex crenata ‘Convexa’ is a slight variation and just as good.
 Both varieties have lighter and brighter new growth that gives an attractive two tone effect.
 ‘Golden Gem’ has tiny golden foliage that is especially bright in the chilly winter months.
 With these green and gold varieties, it is possible to recreate knot gardens, parterres and other designs especially where box blight has wreaked havoc, and safe in the knowledge that the new planting is not susceptible.
 Use Japanese hollies for all of the low hedges and edgings where Box was used previously.